Xava Tashaeva

 Xava Tashaeva (Хава Ташаева or Xava Taşaeva) is a popular young Chechen pop singer.
 She has a wide fan base, but appeals mainly to teenagers and young adults.
 She is the daughter of the Russian singer-bardess Marem Taşaeva.

 She is also friends with many other Chechen pop singers, including Makka Sagaipova, Ilyas Ayubov, and (before she died) Milana Balaeva.

 Xava Tashaeva is notable for her experimentation with various genres.
-She also, nonetheless, also produces various traditional Chechen folk music songs.
+She also produces various traditional Chechen folk music songs.

 Discography

 Xava released her first album, Bezaman Laman, in 2006.
 It has 14 tracks: